Anomalous Hall effect and quantum criticality in geometrically frustrated heavy fermion metals

-The pyrochlore Kondo lattice compound Pr$_2$Ir$_2$O$_7$ is one such example.
+The pyrochlore heavy-fermion system Pr$_2$Ir$_2$O$_7$ is one such example.
 Both the measured magnetic susceptibility and specific heat \cite{Nakatsuji2006} suggest the presence of Kondo coupling between the Ir $d$-electrons and the local $f$-moments of Pr.
-No magnetic order is found down to very low temperatures, signaling the possibility that the local $f$-moments of Pr develop a quantum spin liquid (QSL) ground state \cite{Nakatsuji2006}.
-In addition, experiments found a sizeable zero-field anomalous Hall effect (AHE) \cite{Machida2007,Machida2010}, revealing a spontaneous time-reversal-symmetry-breaking (TRSB) state.
-Equally important, the Gr\"{u}neissen ratio is found to be divergent \cite{Tokiwa2014}, indicating the proximity to a quantum critical point (QCP).
+No magnetic order is found down to very low temperatures, suggesting that the $f$-moments of Pr develop a quantum spin liquid (QSL) ground state \cite{Nakatsuji2006}.
+In addition, experiments found a sizeable zero-field anomalous Hall effect (AHE) for magnetic field applied along the [111] direction \cite{Machida2007,Machida2010}, revealing a spontaneous time-reversal-symmetry-breaking (TRSB) state.

-The anomalous Hall effect of Pr$_2$Ir$_2$O$_7$ is of considerable theoretical interest \cite{Flint, Lee2013b,Moon2013,Savary2014,Udagawa2013,Kalitsov2009}.
-However, with a few exceptions \cite{Rau2013}, the important role of the Kondo effect has not been discussed in this context, and neither has its relationship with the observed quantum criticality.
-These issues are important, not only for elucidating the anomalous Hall effect, but also because they provide a setting to further our understanding on the quantum phases and their transitions in geometrically-frustrated heavy fermion metals \cite{SiPaschen2013}.
-Given the complexity of the three-dimensional pyrochlore lattice, it is important to gain insights from related but simpler models.
+This system is of considerable theoretical interest \cite{Chen2012a, Flint, Lee2013b,Moon2013,Savary2014,Udagawa2013,Kalitsov2009}.
+With a few exceptions \cite{Rau2013}, the role of the Kondo effect has not been discussed in this context, and neither has its relationship with the observed quantum criticality.
+Yet, the observation of a large entropy and a divergent Gr\"{u}neissen ratio \cite{Tokiwa2014} clearly point to the importance of the Kondo coupling and the role of a proximate heavy-fermion quantum critical point (QCP).
+In the case of AF heavy-fermion systems, the normal Hall effect has been successfully used to probe the evolution of the Fermi surface across the QCP and, thereby, the nature of quantum criticality \cite{Paschen2004,Kirchner2020,Pas-Si2021}.
+Given that the AHE is also intrinsically a Fermi surface property (other than contributions from fully occupied bands)~\cite{Haldane2004}, we are motivated to address whether it can serve as a diagnostic tool for the QCP in the present setting.
+In addition to elucidating the AHE, studying this issue promises to bring about the much-needed new understanding of quantum phases and their transitions in geometrically-frustrated heavy-fermion metals \cite{Pas-Si2021}.
+Given the complexity of the three-dimensional pyrochlore lattice, we will gain insights from related but simpler models.